Medically reviewed by Amy Gorin, MS, RDN

 Buy it: Cheerios Cereal Cups

-26. English muffins
+26. English Muffins

+Yes, you can include bread products in a healthy eating plan!
 “I have people ask me about filling breakfasts all the time," says Wendie Schneider, MBA, RDN, co-author of Healthy Gut Diet.
 "One of my favorites is mashed avocado on an English muffin, with sea salt.
 It’s simple and delish!”